-Alan Armstrong

 PAUL RICHARD TURNER NEWHAM PRIZE

 This prize commemorates Paul Newham (1965-2013) who graduated with a degree in English studies in 2012.
 It is awarded annually to a mature student in English for outstanding performance in moderatorship.
-Annual value, €500.
+Annual value, \in 500.

 ANNE O'CATHASAIGH PRIZE

 This prize was founded in 2003 in memory of Anne O'Cathasaigh and is awarded annually for an essay (c.
 5,000 words) on W.B.
 Yeats.
-Value, €400.
+Value, \in 400.
 Essays should reach the Head of Discipline of the School of English by 31 January.

-Prizewinner in 2019:

-Liam Whelan Topic for 2021:
+Topic for 2022:

-Yeats and Europe
+Yeats and the future

 PRIZE IN OLD AND MIDDLE ENGLISH

 This prize is awarded annually to the student obtaining the highest marks in English language in the Freshman years.
 Value, €30.

-Prizewinner in 2019:

-Lili Mae Boorman

 SHERIDAN PRIZE

 This prize was founded by a gift from an anonymous donor in 1961.
 It is awarded annually on the recommendation of the Professor of English Literature for an essay on some aspect of the English language after 1400, by a student below M.A. standing.
-The Professor of English Literature will announce the topics for the following year before the end of Trinity term.
+The Professor of English

+Literature will announce the topics for the following year before the end of Trinity term.
 Essays should reach the Head of Discipline of the School of English by 31 January.
 Value, about €200.

-Prizewinner in 2019: Barry Oliver

-Dairy Oliver

-Topic for 2021:
+Topic for 2022: Alliteration